Nov. 25, 1926

-All the scoring in the Thanksgiving Day contest came in the first half.
+All the scoring in the Thanksgiving Day contest occurred in the first half.
 Washington struck first with a 72-yard drive late in the first quarter.
-More than half the yardage came on a pair of aerials: 25 yards from Louis Tesreau to William Charleston, and 22 yards on third-and-nine for the touchdown, Tesreau to George Guttormsen.
+More than half the yardage came on a pair of aerials: A 25-yarder from Louis Tesreau to William Charleston, and a 22-yarder on third-and-nine for the touchdown, Tesreau to George Guttormsen.
 Bob Shaw kicked the extra point.

 In the second quarter, Bob Stephens returned a punt 19 yards to set up NU at the UW 48.
 Passes from Stephens to Arnold Oehlrich for 15 and 9 yards were the biggest gainers as Nebraska moved to the 21.
 From there, Howell was the hammer: The Omaha sophomore carried on seven consecutive plays, with the final blast covering four yards for the TD.
 Stephens missed the extra point.
 NU was on the board but trailing, 7-6.

 After the ensuing kickoff, Washington used back-to-back 16-yard runs and a 15-yard piling penalty to swiftly advance from its own 36 to the NU 13.
 A few plays later, with the ball at the eight, UW's Gene Cook entered the game to try a field goal but drew a 15-yard penalty for talking to a teammate (see notes below).
 Unshaken, he split the uprights from the 30, and Washington held a 10-6 halftime lead.

 A scoreless third quarter set the stage for the climactic fourth, which consisted of one possession by each team.
 First, Washington drove from its own 33 to the Nebraska 30, but Shaw's field-goal try failed.